 1 As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.

 Appendix 1: Reasons

-The decision of ECHA is based on the examination of the testing proposals submitted by you and information submitted by third parties.
+The decision of ECHA is based on the examination of the testing proposals submitted by you.

 1. Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.)